Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting the value
+### Setting the value

-Use the `api.setValue` method to set the value of the progress bar.
+Pass the `defaultValue` or `value` property to the machine function to set the
+initial value of the progress bar.

 ```jsx {2}
 const service = useMachine(progress.machine, {